galonpy/circulatescience/README.md

 # Circulate

-**Circulate** is a free tool I built to help researchers connect with scholars who are likely to build on or cite their work.
-It focuses on the crucial window between posting a draft on arXiv and the final publication stage, when peers are actively shaping their manuscripts.
+**Circulate** is a free AI engine built to help researchers connect with scholars who are likely to build on or cite their work.

 ## 🚀 Why I Built Circulate